DiegoRM7/Racing-Zone-Marketplace/README.md

   - [ ] Create FE Page for Editing User Profile Data (accessed by the acc/garage page button)
   - [ ] Update FE of Home page to have jinja format the price text to include $$$ sign and comas ,,, after 3 digits
   - [x] Add bootstrap hover-shadow effect just created into all buttons and cards
-  - [ ] Figure out how to correctly deploy app into github pages using docker or other deployer(delete the index.html page)
+  - [ ] Figure out how to correctly deploy app into github pages using docker or other deployer(delete the index.html page)(i have a reference video saved on my YT history of examples of this for docker and the other software)
   - [ ] setup sass css or SCSS in the static folder/files

 # Product Backlog Features :